 - Lubrication: Regularly check the S-shaped oil lubrication system to ensure smooth operation of moving parts.
 Proper lubrication enhances precision and extends the vise’s service life.

-- Cleaning: After heavy use, use compressed air to clear debris from the clamping surface and guide rails—this protects the serrated jaws and ensures consistent clamping force.
+- Cleaning: After heavy use, use compressed air to clear debris from the clamping surface and guide rails—this protects the serrated jaws and maintains consistent clamping force.

 - Inspection: Periodically verify repeatability and clamping force using calibrated tools.
-If deviations are detected, refer to the manufacturer’s guidelines for adjustments; the vise’s robust construction allows for long-term recalibration.
+If deviations are detected, refer to the manufacturer’s guidelines for adjustments; the vise’s solid construction allows for long-term recalibration.

 Compared to traditional hydraulic vises, the pneumatic-hydraulic booster design reduces maintenance complexity by eliminating external hoses and hydraulic fluid management—freeing up your team to focus on core machining tasks.